Estimated reading time: 15 minutes

 Not only did she get divorced from an abusive relationship, but she graduated college and bought herself a second-hand car.

-The best part was that she could have a conversation with us in English without issue.
+The best part was that she could converse with us in English without issue.

 That’s when I thought to myself, anything is possible.